 Does Vaseline® Jelly Clog Pores or Cause Acne?

-Discover why Vaseline® Jelly is a good choice for skin care.
+Discover why Vaseline® Jelly is good for skin care.

 Vaseline® Healing Jelly isn’t called a ‘wonder jelly’ for nothing – it’s great for locking in moisture and stopping your skin from becoming chapped and sore, especially in winter.
 Understanding the benefits of Vaseline® Jelly and why it truly is the ideal product to keep on your nightstand is the first step to healthy, beautiful skin.

 To help you to get the most out of the Wonder Jelly, we’re going to clear up all those questions that are floating around, including ‘does Vaseline® Jelly clog your pores?’ and ‘will Vaseline® Jelly cause acne?’.

 Here are your questions answered

 - Does Healing Jelly Clog Pores?

 If you’ve ever dunked your fingers into a jar of petroleum jelly, you’ll feel how it’s thick and heavy – some people may worry that putting this onto their skin will block their pores.
 There are different reasons you can end up with an abundance of clogged pores, such as forgetting to take your makeup off before going to bed.
 However, using petroleum jelly isn’t a reason.
 While many components of makeup cannot be absorbed into skin and instead tend to clump together to clog pores, petroleum jelly absorbs deeply into the skin and doesn’t aggravate the pores.
 Pure healing jelly does not clog your pores – it leaves them clear.